 1. The methodology, based on stroke averages per round, is too complicated (at least for me) with Counting Events, Ranking Scratch Scores, Divisors, Bonus Ranking Points and worst of all Participation Points.
-The SPWAR seems easier to follow with points simply allocated on finishing positions and field quality, although not transparent for each event (just the total is shown).
+Take a look at the WAGR Guidance Notes to see for yourself.
+The SPWAR seems easier to follow with points simply allocated on finishing positions and field quality, although I accept there is a lack of transparency around individual points from each event (just a total for each player is shown).

-2. There never has been and there are no plans to introduce points depreciation or ageing in the WAGR.
-Points earned 12 months ago are currently treated the same as points earned last week.
-This ‘error’ will now be accentuated even more as the WAGR have stated that they do not plan to “weight recent play more heavily” even though they are moving to two years.
+2. There is no points depreciation or ageing in the WAGR.
+Points earned 24 months ago are currently treated the same as points earned last week.
 In the SPWAR points hold good for 30 days, then age daily to 80% after 90 days, then age in equal daily increments before being lost after two years.

 3. With no ageing applied the WAGR often sees more dramatic position swings over time.
 Oppositely the SPWAR has more smooth and gradual changes because it applies points ageing.